 I get lots of emails asking for my thoughts on what the top backpacking trips are in the Canadian Rockies.
 After sending detailed replies, I figured it was time to pull together a blog with my answers.
 Here’s my list of what I consider to be the top 5 backpacking trips in the Canadian Rockies

-Backpacking the Skyline Trail in Jasper National Park rewards you with incomparable mountain views for almost two thirds of its 44.5 kilometer length.
+Backpacking the Skyline Trail in Jasper National Parkrewards you with incomparable mountain views for almost two thirds of its 44.5 km length.
 There aren’t many trails in Canada that can lay claim to that fact.
-From the start at the Maligne Lake Trailhead to the finish, save for the final seven kilometer slog down a logging road, the trail offers a phenomenal mountain experience.
+From the start at the Maligne Lake Trailhead to the finish, save for the final 7 km slog down a logging road, the trail offers a phenomenal mountain experience.

 Unfortunately the season for hiking the Skyline Trail is short.
 Don’t even think of booking campsites until late July after the snow has disappeared from The Notch.
 And by the end of September – in a good year – the season is over.

-If you start at the Maligne Lake trailhead, then the total elevation gain over the length of the trip is 1205 meters (3953 feet), a tolerable amount of climbing over two to three days.
-For more information on backpacking the trail check out this blog.
+If you start at the Maligne Lake trailhead, then the total elevation gain over the length of the trip is 1205 m (3953 feet), a tolerable amount of climbing over two to three days.

 There’s a reason for its mass appeal.
 It’s not a difficult backpack and the effort/reward ratio is high.
 The views from the top of Deception Pass are a highlight and much of the hiking is above treeline.
 Allow three days, and more time if you want to take some of the side trips.
 The description for the full loop trail is here.

 The Rockwall Trailis located in Kootenay National Park, a part of the Canadian Rockies UNESCO World Heritage Site.
 It’s a 3 – 5 day tough backpacking trip covering 55 km (34 miles) one way.